RoboTAG: End-to-end Robot Configuration Estimation via Topological Alignment Graph: Method

 The input image $I$ is processed with a 2D backbone to extract the image features $f$, and with a 3D backbone to extract the relative depth map $D$:

 Then, forward edges in 2D branch are constructed based on the dependencies of the nodes, as shown in Figure~\ref{fig::pipe}.
 Specifically, we have:

 where the subscript indicates the dimensionality of each variable, and the superscript denotes the branch (2D or 3D). $\lambda$ indicates the predicted depth regulator derived from image features, which is used to regulate the absolute value of depth~\cite{depth}.
-The absolute depth map $D'$ from the predicted depthmap $D$ regulated by $\lambda$ following~\cite{holistic}:
+The absolute depth map $D'$ from the predicted depthmap $D$ regulated by $\lambda$ following~\cite{holistic}: $D' = \lambda \cdot D$.
+Forward edges are constructed to obtain 3D branch states: